Faust (opera): Performance history

 In 1869 a ballet had to be inserted (into the first scene of the final act) before the work could be played at the Opéra: it became the most frequently performed opera at that house.
 With the change from spoken dialogue to sung recitatives, plus the musical and balletic additions, the opera was thus finally transformed into a work following the conventions of grand opera.

-It was Faust with which the Metropolitan Opera in New York City opened for the first time on 22 October 1883.
-It is the eighth most frequently performed opera there, with 753 performances through the 2012–2013 season.
+It was Faust - performed in Italian - with which the Metropolitan Opera in New York City opened for the first time on 22 October 1883; the opera remained so popular there during its first few decades that the Met was nicknamed the "Faustspielhaus".
+It is Met's eighth most frequently performed opera, with 753 performances through the 2012–2013 season.
 It was not until the period between 1965 and 1977 that the full version was performed (and then with some minor cuts), and all performances in that production included the Walpurgisnacht ballet.

 Composer Jerry Goldsmith uses three pieces from Faust in his soundtrack to Franklin J. Shaffner's 1973 film Papillon.
 Three pieces are heard diegetically by the characters as they struggle to escape during a prison concert.

-Martin Scorsese's 1993 film "The Age of Innocence" shows a scene from the opera at the beginning (duet Marguerite/Faust: “Il se fait tard! ... adieu!”, third act).
+Martin Scorsese's 1993 film The Age of Innocence shows a scene from the opera at the beginning (duet Marguerite/Faust: “Il se fait tard! ... adieu!”, third act).

 A recording was made in 2018 of the 1859 version, by Les Talens Lyriques conducted by Christophe Rousset, which endeavoured to present the opera as first performed at the Théâtre Lyrique "closer in kinship to the traditional opéra comique in its interleaving of musical numbers with spoken passages".
 The recording, produced by Bru Zane, featured Véronique Gens, Benjamin Bernheim and Andrew Foster-Williams in principal roles.